ansys/pyansys-sound/doc/source/getting_started.rst

 - `PyDPF-Core`_
 - DPF Sound, which is a plugin for DPF

-To install these prerequisites, you can choose from two methods:
+To install these prerequisites, you can use one of these methods:

-- From the Ansys installer, install Ansys and Ansys Sound Analysis and Specification (SAS) from the Download Center on the `Ansys Customer Center`_.
+- From the `Download Center`_ on the Ansys Customer Portal, select the appropriate release and then click the **Ansys Automated Installer** button.
+Use the downloaded installer to install Ansys and Ansys Sound Analysis and Specification (SAS).
 Then, perform the steps in `Install PyDPF-Core`_ in the PyDPF-Core documentation.
 - From the DPF pre-release, download and install DPF Server and DPF Sound as described in the pre-release guidelines in `Install DPF Server`_ in the PyDPF-Core documentation.